 About Transportation

-The Transportation Department is part of NCTCOG (North Central Texas Council of Governments) and serves as the Metropolitan Planning Organization (MPO) for the Dallas-Fort Worth planning region which is one of the largest in the nation.
+The Transportation Department of the North Central Texas Council of Governments (NCTCOG) serves as staff for the Metropolitan Planning Organization (MPO) for the Dallas-Fort Worth planning region which is one of the largest in the nation.

-Regional transportation planning in North Central Texas is a process that combines the efforts of the NCTCOG Executive Board, Regional Transportation Council (RTC), and several technical committees.
-Areas served include the Dallas-Fort Worth-Arlington, Denton-Lewisville, and McKinney urbanized areas and surroundings.
+Regional transportation planning in North Central Texas is a process that combines the efforts of the Regional Transportation Council (RTC) and several technical committees.
+Areas served include the Dallas-Fort Worth-Arlington, Denton-Lewisville, and McKinney-Frisco urbanized areas and surroundings.
 The complex makeup of North Texas requires a coordinated effort to plan and administer programs that will ensure the quality-of-life residents expect as the area continues to grow and develop.

 Major products produced by the MPO include a long-range Metropolitan Transportation Plan (MTP), a shorter-term Transportation Improvement Program (TIP), a Congestion Management Process (CMP), and a Unified Planning Work Program (UPWP).